-As a University-wide cross-disciplinary “college-to-career”-focused for-credit Professional Signature Experience course for high-achieving undergraduate women and men, WomenLead provides ample opportunities for students to develop and practice skills that will enhance their career readiness that coincide with those identified by The National Association of Colleges and Employers.
-These opportunities include:
+WomenLead provides ample opportunities for students to develop and practice skills that will enhance their career readiness and coincide with those identified by The National Association of Colleges and Employers.
+This includes opportunities to:

-- Building self-awareness of one’s own values, leadership, and working style (e.g., Hermann Brain Dominance Inventory, Career Leader Assessment, StrengthFinders, Three Colors of Worldview)
+- Build self-awareness of one’s own values, leadership, and working style (e.g., Hermann Brain Dominance Inventory, Career Leader Assessment)

-- Enhancing written and oral communication skills by working with Writing Across the Curriculum consultants on reflection papers
+- Enhance written and oral communication skills by working with Writing Across the Curriculum consultants on reflection papers

-- Networking with community and business leaders through Power Networking, at corporate visits, etc.
+- Network with community and business leaders through power networking, corporate visits, etc.

-- Improving professional presence through résumés, LinkedIn profiles, and final project presentations to faculty and community leaders
+- Improve professional presence through résumés, LinkedIn profiles and final project presentations to faculty and community leaders

-WomenLead alumnae Jasmin Gomez, Ashley Finley, Jenna Aungst, Esther Joung, and Rahela Anghel share their reflections on what they gained from participating in the WomenLead Professional Signature Experience Program, specifically how the skills and confidence they learned helped them launch or grow their professional careers.
+WomenLead alumnae Jasmin Gomez, Ashley Finley, Jenna Aungst, Esther Joung, and Rahela Anghel share their reflections on what they gained from participating in WomenLead, specifically how the skills and confidence they built helped them launch or grow their careers.

-In 15 weeks, the WomenLead course allows us to introduce the particular diversity that women’s talents and approaches bring to leadership as well as identify women’s tendencies that may be counter to the predominant workplace culture which rewards competitiveness and self-promotion.
-Our students’ growth in confidence and professional presence in one semester is remarkable and they routinely ask “what’s next?”
+In 15 weeks, the WomenLead course allows us to introduce the particular diversity that women’s talents and approaches bring to leadership.
+Our students’ growth in confidence and professional presence in one semester is remarkable and they routinely ask "what’s next?"

-WomenLead sponsors programmatic career-preparedness efforts that serve our current students as well as our over 950 alumni, with an aim to identify the skills or experiences that will best facilitate career preparedness and success.
+WomenLead sponsors programmatic career-preparedness that serves our current students and alumni.
+We aim to identify the skills and experiences that will best facilitate career preparedness and success.